Why be a fellow?

 Receive a stipend of $80-105,000 per year, along with other support including reimbursement for health care insurance.

 Develop new skills.
 Every fellowship includes a yearlong Professional Development program.
-Commencing with a two-week orientation, we host a series of trainings and workshops in the areas of policy and the federal government, leadership, communication, and networking and career strategies are intended to foster fellows’ development as science policy leaders.
+Commencing with a two-week orientation, a series of trainings and workshops in the areas of policy and the federal government, leadership, communication, and networking and career strategies are intended to foster fellows’ development as science policy leaders.
 The professional development curriculum is designed around specific learning goals and objectives designed to maximize success in the fellowship and beyond.

 Experience life in the nation’s capital.
 Washington calls!
 Some fellows also have the opportunity to travel nationally and overseas for their host office.

 Lead.
 Fellows run a variety of Affinity Groups that focus on a wide range of policy issues.
 Activities range from planning and promoting presentations by distinguished guest speakers, to workshops, symposia and multi-day conferences.